Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 The [``warp``][warp] function in [``process.py``][process] performs the perspective transformation on the given undistorted image.
-It returns the transformed image and additionally the transformation matrix and its inverse for the back transformation performed in a later step.
+It returns the transformed image and additionally the transformation matrix and its inverse for the back transformation, which is performed in a later step.

 ```python
 def warp(img, roi_src, roi_dst):